YOGI TEA Relax

 Find peace and quiet in these turbulent times and bring the noise of the world to a standstill.
-YOGI TEA® Relax is a unique blend of soothing and relaxing herbs.
-Its intriguing taste, combining chamomile and linden flower, allows us to regain peaceful balance in our body and mind when we are challenged in stressful situations.
-Rose hips, orange peel and raspberry leaf bring a delicious softness to this gentle tea.
-Sit back, relax and enjoy the peaceful tranquility of this delightful blend.
-The essence of this tea is: ‘Peace and tranquility’.
+YOGI TEA Relax is a unique blend of soothing and relaxing herbs.
+Moreover, its intriguing taste, combining chamomile and linden flower, allows us to regain peaceful balance in our body and mind when stressful situations challenge us.
+Also, rose hips, orange peel and raspberry leaf bring a delicious softness to this gentle tea.
+So, sit back, relax and enjoy the peaceful tranquility of this delightful blend.
+The essence of YOGI TEA Relax is: ‘Peace and tranquility’.

-As early as the Middle Ages, it was treasured for its advantageous properties, and even today linden flower is one of the most popular medicinal agents in the world.
-It has an aromatic smell, tastes slightly sweet and contains many important flavonoids and essential oils.
+As early as the Middle Ages, it was treasured for its advantageous properties.
+Even today, linden flower is one of the most popular medicinal agents in the world.
+It has an aromatic smell and tastes slightly sweet.
+Also, contains many important flavonoids and essential oils.

 Rose hip, which belongs to the rose family, contains five times more vitamin C than lemons.
-Its aromatic fruits have a slightly bitter, yet sweet taste and contain the vitamins A, B, E, P and K as well as citric acids, minerals and iron.
+Its aromatic fruits have a slightly bitter, yet sweet taste.
+Moreover, they contain the vitamins A, B, E, P and K as well as citric acids, minerals and iron.

-Hibiscus, also known as mallow, was already being used in Greece thousands of years ago as a medicinal plant – thus earning its Greek name Althaea, which translates as ‘I cure’.
+Even thousands of years ago in Greece used hibiscus as a medicinal plant.
+Its Greek name Althaea, translates as ‘I cure’.
+Also, hibiscus is known as mallow.
 This perennial plant flowers from June to August and produces sweet, box-like fruits.

-From the Arabic translation, meaning “father of all foods”, Alfalfa has been cherished for thousands of years due to its nutritious properties.
+From the Arabic translation, meaning “father of all foods”, people cherished alfalfa for thousands of years due to its nutritious properties.
 In addition to proteins, minerals and micronutrients, the seeds of this plant that we know as ‘Lucerne’ contain multiple vitamins, such as E, K, B6 and D. Alfalfa has a subtle, nutty flavour and a spicy, aromatic quality.

-Most people are familiar with raspberries as a sweet fruit used in desserts.
-However, the plant was used in ancient times for its medicinal properties.
+Most people are familiar with raspberries as a sweet fruit, which you can use in desserts.
+However, in ancient times used the plant for its medicinal properties.
 Raspberry leaves contain extremely high levels of vitamin C and provide nutritious tannins.

-Cinnamon is one of the most expensive herbs in the world and is thought to have been used in China around 3,000 B.C. as a herb and medicinal plant.
-Cinnamon is extracted from the bark of the cinnamon tree.
-It tastes aromatic and sweet, and contains nutritious tannins as well as valuable essential oils.
+Cinnamon is among the most expensive spices in the world and they supposedly already used it as a spice in China in 3,000 B.C.
+The cinnamon extraction comes from the bark of the South-Asian cinnamon tree.
+It has an aromatic-sweetish taste.
+Furthermore, it contains valuable essential oils.

-Cloves are the flower buds of the clove tree and are mainly used in our part of the world as a spice in foods such as Lebkuchen (gingerbread) or red cabbage.
-They belong to the Myrtaceae family and have an intense, spicy aroma, which led to them even being weighed up with gold in ancient China and Egypt.
+Cloves are the flower buds of the clove tree and primarily familiar as a spice for both sweet and salty food in the European part of the world.
+They belong to the myrtle family and have an intensive spicy aroma.
+They were even worth their weight in gold in both old China and Egypt.